-The group's choice to enhance the local community led to further improvements in 2023 of the procurement rates from "local" suppliers, which exceeded 83%: specifically, over 79 % of direct materials and around 93% of indirect materials came from local suppliers.
-As can be seen in the graph, although the percentage of local suppliers is historically very high, a further growth trend can be seen in the last three years.
+The group's choice to enhance the local community maintained percentage values in line with previous years also in 2024.
+More than 80 % of materials are procured from "local" suppliers: specifically, over 75 % of direct materials and around 94 % of indirect materials are sourced from local suppliers.